PSUTrec/documentation/documents/Flow-Detector.md

 Latitude and longitude values are in decimal degrees with projection coordinates of WGS84 datum.

-If a GPS unit is not available to determine the location of a flow detector use Google Earth to determine an approximate location.
-In most cases, there is one flow detector associated with one flow; however, multiple flow detectors can be associated with one flow when automated counters are changed, or comparisons among different types of detectors are being tested.
+If a GPS unit is not available to record the location of a flow detector use Google Earth to determine an approximate location.
+A _Flow Detector_ is unique based on the combination of the _Detector_, the _Flow_, and the location (latitude and longitude).
+A single location can have multiple _Flow Detectors_ (multiple _Flow Detectors_ can be co-located).

+A

 Additional optional attributes associated with _Flow Detector_ are: